Event export

 Google offers multiple client libraries for accessing Google Cloud Storage buckets and you can also use the Google Cloud Storage API directly.
 Another alternative is to use the gcloud CLI from the Google Cloud SDK.

-You will need to use a Google service account to use any of these methods.
-On request, fulfillmenttools will provide you with a service account key that you have to use for authentication.
-The service account can only be used to access this particular bucket.
-It cannot be used to access the fulfilmenttools API or the client applications.
+Accessing the bucket requires a Google service account.
+Upon request, fulfillmenttools provides a service account key for authentication.
+This service account only grants access to this specific bucket; it cannot be used to access the fulfillmenttools API or its client applications.

 The service account key will be a file named {YOUR_TENANT_NAME}-<key_id>.json.
 This file contains a JSON representation of the service account.